redlibrarian/redlibrarian.github.io/_posts/2016-05-18-functional-programming.markdown

 **Those Parentheses**

 First off, I want to tackle the question of the parentheses.
-Many people knew to FP will find themselves faced with something like
+Many people new to FP will find themselves faced with something like

 ~~~clojure
 (defn word-count [x]